 \item As far as P knows electronic money is destroyed upon consumption (usage).
 P will never assume that money spent in payment readily comes available to a trade partner for whatever purpose.
 This is an obvious matter: what is spent as a daily expense is collected as income, a quite different type.

-\item In as far as P has trust concerning the use of his moneyage, P places trust in entire technology chains.
-Lack of money is a marginal problem which is overshadowed by all ways in which its implementation can fail to deliver its intended service.
+\item In as far as P has trust concerning the use of his money, P places trust in entire technology chains.
+Lack of money is a marginal problem which is overshadowed by all other ways in which its implementation can fail to deliver its intended service.

-\item P acknowledges a single generic and dominant interface for dealing with money: exchanging texts (including multipage spreadsheets) that speak about money (at least contain many figures that should be understood as carrying a unit of money (even if in practice the usually don't) in relation to matters that are important for P, sometimes for his household and mostly for his employer.
+\item P acknowledges a single generic and dominant interface for dealing with money: exchanging texts (including multipage spreadsheets) that speak about money (at least contain many figures that should be understood as carrying a unit of money (even if in practice the usually don't) in relation to matters that are important for P, sometimes for his household though mostly for his employer.

 Money occurs in a text always in tables or formula's as a rational scalar followed by the unit Euro.
-Now P has not the slightest conception of Euros, and always when a text arrives he makes a (mental translation) and reads FE (Formaleuro) for Euro.
+Now P has not the slightest conception of Euros, and always when a text speaking of money arrives in his mailbox he makes a (mental translation) and reads FE (Formaleuro) for Euro.
 By means of this single action, which constitutes an abstraction by itself, all knowledge that he might have about Euros either directly or obtained from family, friends or colleagues ceases to be applicable when evaluating this text.
-P will reply with similar texts using FE until the all but last stage and then cast FE as Euro, while hoping that the additional meaning thus acquired is neither confusing nor misleading for his colleagues, family or friends.
+P will reply with similar texts using FE until the all but last stage and then cast FE as Euro, while hoping that the additional meaning thus acquired is neither confusing nor misleading for his colleagues, family, or friends.

 \item Only by abstracting Euro to FE, P can ensure that he has full control about the assumptions that lead to conclusions or even decisions.
 Assumptions about FE cannot change (by definition) without P being aware of it.